TEF

 Eligible for CSR Contributions under Schedule VII

 TEF is a Section 8 company and eligible recipient of CSR contributions.
-Companies with CSR obligations may direct funds to TEF's governance research and public interest activities.
+Corporate bodies with CSR obligations may direct funds to TEF's governance research and public interest activities.

 Section 8 CompanySchedule VII Eligible80G — Application in ProcessUtilisation Reports ProvidedNo Member Distribution